google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 **Shadow DOM fixes CSS and DOM**.
 It introduces **scoped styles** to the web platform.
 Without tools or naming conventions, you can **bundle CSS with markup**, hide implementation details, and **author self-contained components** in vanilla JavaScript.

 ## Introduction {: #intro}

+Note: **Already familiar with Shadow DOM?** This article describes the new <a href="http://w3c.github.io/webcomponents/spec/shadow/" target="_blank">Shadow DOM v1 spec</a>.
+If you've been using Shadow DOM, chances are you're familiar with the <a href="https://www.chromestatus.com/features/4507242028072960">v0 version that shipped in Chrome 35</a>, and the webcomponents.js polyfills.
+The concepts are the same, but the v1 spec has important API differences.
+It's also the version that all major browsers have agreed to implement, with implementations already in Safari Tech Preview and Chrome Canary.
+Keep reading to see what's new or check out the section on <a href="#historysupport">History and browser support</a> for more info.

 Shadow DOM is one of the four Web Component standards: [HTML Templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/), [Shadow DOM][sd_spec_whatwg], [Custom elements](/web/fundamentals/getting-started/primers/customelements) and [HTML Imports](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).